TuleSimon/xMaterialccp/README.md

 ## Latest Version [![](https://jitpack.io/v/TuleSimon/xMaterialccp.svg)](https://jitpack.io/#TuleSimon/xMaterialccp)

-The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.15">
+The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.16">
-v2.15</a>
+v2.16</a>

-## WHAT IS NEW (v2.15)
+## WHAT IS NEW (v2.16)

-* added Dialog Items Builder, giving you the power to customize dialog items
-* changing locale programmatically
-* custom placeholder
-* added/fixed more localizations
-* added clear icon property
-* added error modifier to customize error text
+* **Migrated to Gradle Version Catalog:** Dependencies are now managed centrally, improving consistency and maintainability across modules.
+* **Updated Libraries:** All major dependencies have been updated to their latest stable versions for improved performance, stability, and access to new features.
+* **Switched to Kotlin DSL for Gradle:** Build scripts are now written in Kotlin, offering better IDE support, type safety, and a more concise syntax compared to Groovy DSL.

 # CREDIT